dzoladz/cool-info/content/post/floating.md

-tags = ["leadership", "cool-cat"] title = "Floating in the Most Peculiar Way" math = false summary = """A couple months ago, COOL started floating collections between independently governed and funded libraries."""
+tags = ["leadership", "cool-cat"] title = "Floating in the Most Peculiar Way" math = false summary = "A couple months ago, COOL started floating collections between independently governed and funded libraries."
 +++

 A couple months ago, COOL started floating collections between independently governed and funded libraries.
 The goal is to reduce wait times for patrons at member libraries.